You might be angry, frustrated or upset not to have had the chance to say goodbye in person, or to be there when your loved one passed.

 Their death was possibly sudden, so you might feel overwhelmed and unprepared.

-Perhaps you feel isolated from your normal support networks, and found the funeral service especially hard given physical distancing restrictions.
+Perhaps you feel isolated from your normal support networks, and found the funeral service especially hard given restrictions that may have been in place.

 Dealing with the loss of a loved one at any time is distressing.
 Losing someone during the coronavirus pandemic, whether to COVID-19 or to other causes, will bring additional challenges.

 Here, we look at things you can do help cope with grief over the loss of a loved one during this difficult time.

 It’s normal for feelings of grief over a bereavement to be more pronounced when coupled with the uncertainty caused by an event such as the coronavirus pandemic.
 They may also be accompanied by feelings of frustration or anger.

 According to the Australian Centre for Grief and Bereavement, while it might seem as though the world is preoccupied with other things, this does not mean that your grief is insignificant or that you should put your feelings off for another time.